Loading Events

 All Events »

-The event takes place in the beautiful Upper Valley region of New Hampshire and Vermont, which is known for its rolling hills, forests, and scenic vistas.
+The event occurs in New Hampshire and Vermont’s beautiful Upper Valley region, known for its rolling hills, forests, and scenic vistas.
 The routes take cyclists through small towns and villages, past historic sites, and along the Connecticut River.
-The area is home to Dartmouth College, which provides a vibrant and intellectual atmosphere to the region.
+The area is home to Dartmouth College, which provides the region with a vibrant and intellectual atmosphere.

 The Prouty has a festive and supportive atmosphere, with volunteers cheering on cyclists along the routes and at rest stops.
 The event also features live music, food, and a festive atmosphere at the start and finish lines.
 Participants are encouraged to form teams and fundraise for cancer research and patient care, with many participants sporting personalized jerseys or costumes.